dbrennand/dbrennand/README.md

 # Hi 👋, I'm Daniel Brennand 👨‍💻

 I'm a Service Delivery Engineer 🛠 passionate about DevOps, self-hosting and developing open source software.

-I have a [blog](https://danielbrennand.com/blog/) where I share knowledge with others, and I'm always looking for new opportunities to learn and grow.
+I'm always looking for new opportunities to learn and grow 🌱

 ## GitHub Stats 📈